-The Associate of Applied Science Degree is a 60-hour online program designed to prepare individuals for the challenges of today's office.
+The Associate of Applied Science Degree in Office & Computer Technology is designed to prepare individuals for the challenges of today's office.
 Students will obtain the skills and technical knowledge necessary to enter the job market in a variety of office administration positions.
+The college also offers several certificate options.

-The Administrative Assistant Certificate is a 42-hour online program that will prepare the student for assisting an executive or professional in decision making, conducting research, meeting and working with the public, and managing the office.
+The Administrative Assistant Certificate and Medical Administrative Assistant Certificate prepares students for assisting an executive or professional in decision making, conducting research, meeting and working with the public, and managing the office.
+The certificates could also feed into the associate degree, if desired.